 Want to know more about this train?
 Then read this article with information on tickets, prices and more.

 As Bansko is a winter sports resort, there are of course ski lifts.
-Most of them (on top of the mountain) are closed in summer, but the Gondola is usually open.
-This comes out at 'Banderishka Meadow', which includes a restaurant, a shooting range for biathlon and a slide.
+Most of the lifts are closed in summer, but the Gondola is open.
+This comes out at ‘Bunderishka Polyana’.
+Many summer activities are organised here, including mini golf, Europe's biggest water slide, football, climbing equipment and more.

-At the top of the Gondola every summer is the world's longest inflatable water slide.
+At the top of the Gondola every summer is Europe's longest inflatable water slide.
 It is no less than 400 metres long!

 There are also fun activities and play equipment for the kids.

-But of course, you can also go for some great walks here.
-You can follow the (green) ski slopes up (or down) the mountain or one of the many hiking trails that depart from here.
+But of course you can also go hiking and mountain biking beautifully here.
+You can follow the ski slopes up or down the mountain, or one of the many hiking or mountain bike routes that depart from here.

-Here, for instance, is Baikuchev's Den, an ancient tree you can only get to on foot.
-It is located next to Banderitsa Camping, some 15 km from Bansko.
+For example, you can walk or cycle to Baikuchev's Pine, an ancient tree where you can only get the last bit on foot.
+It is located next to Bunderitsa Camping, some 15 km from Bansko.

 Finally, this is a wonderful place to have a picnic, for example, overlooking the mountains and nature.